bmurrtech/IT_research/sentinelone.md

 - An MXDR service augments the customer’s XDR capabilities with MDR services for additional monitoring, investigations, threat hunting, and response capabilities.

 ### Why XDR Gaining Traction?
-- XDR is the [all-in-one secuirty package](https://youtu.be/QikuJsgsgxk).
+- XDR is the [all-in-one security package](https://youtu.be/QikuJsgsgxk).
 XDR replaces siloed security and helps organizations address cybersecurity challenges from a unified standpoint.
 With a single pool of raw data comprising information from across the entire ecosystem, XDR allows faster, deeper, and more effective threat detection and response than EDR, collecting and collating data from a wider range of sources.
 - XDR provides more visibility and context into threats; incidents that would not otherwise have been addressed before will surface to a higher level of awareness, allowing security teams to remediate and reduce any further impact and minimize the scope of the attack.
 - A typical ransomware attack traverses the network, lands in an email inbox, and then attacks the endpoint.
 Addressing security by looking at each of those independently puts organizations at a disadvantage.
 XDR integrates disparate security controls to provide automated or one-click response actions across the enterprise security estate such as disabling user access, forcing multi-factor authentication on suspected account compromise, blocking inbound domains and file hashes and more – all via custom rules written by the user or by logic built into the prescriptive response engine.
 - This comprehensive visibility leads to several benefits, including: